Whetstone Mining in the Blackdown Hills

 LIDAR map of the mines around Blackborough

-There was evidently much activity going on in this area as a visit to this site will testify, and the workings continue on around the common in a clockwise direction from the village for some distance.
+Blackborough is generally accepted as being where whetstone mining began in this area, the miners and their families having lived in the houses in this hamlet once known as Punchy Down.
+This was a busy mining area and the workings continue on around the common in a clockwise direction from the village for some distance.
 The distance between the escarpment above Blackborough and the one on the opposite side of the common is less than 300 yards at the thinnest point, so I'd say there was good chance that some tunnels met in the middle somewhere, although I'm not aware of any reports of this happening in this location.

 Whetstone mine spoil heap